Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 Do thresholds apply to determine when a transaction is caught by the legislation?

-- when the aggregate turnover in Italy of the undertaking to be acquired exceeds €50 million (as revised on March 14 2017).
+- and when the aggregate turnover in Italy of the undertaking to be acquired exceeds €50 million (as revised on 14 March 2017).

 - a combined aggregate domestic turnover of all the undertakings concerned exceeding €492 million; and